New York Court Records

 - Contest the ticket in court

 Usually, if you plead guilty to a New York traffic ticket, you agree to pay all fines, fees, and surcharges arising from this plea.
 How you pay or contest a New York ticket depends on where you received it.
-The DMV’s TVB handles all traffic tickets issued in New York City.
-If you decide to pay a traffic ticket issued in the city, first you must answer the ticket.
+The DMV's TVB handles all traffic tickets issued in New York City.
+If you decide to pay for a traffic ticket issued in the city, you must first answer the ticket.
 You can do this online, by mail, or in person at a TVB office.
-You will need to provide the TVB traffic ticket number and the DMV ID number on your New York State driver’s license or permit.
-Offenders from other states may provide their full names, genders, and dates of birth in lieu of DMV ID numbers.
+You must provide the TVB traffic ticket number and the DMV ID number on your New York State driver's license or permit.
+Offenders from other states may provide their full names, genders, and dates of birth instead of DMV ID numbers.

 How Do I Pay a Traffic Ticket in New York?

 To pay a TVB ticket, visit the Plead/Pay section of the New York DMV website and follow the instructions provided.
 Note that issued tickets are not immediately accessible online.
-It may take several days for traffic tickets to show up in the DMV’s online database.
-If your ticket is currently not in the system, you may choose to be notified by email when the ticket goes online.
-The NYS DMV also does not allow motorists to plead guilty online for New York traffic violations and infractions that may result in the suspension or revocation of their driving privileges.
+Traffic tickets may take several days to show up in the DMV's online database.
+If your ticket is currently not in the system, you may be notified by email when the ticket goes online.
+The NYS DMV also does not allow motorists to plead guilty online for New York traffic violations and infractions that may result in suspending or revoking their driving privileges.
 For such offenses, appearing in a TVB Office is mandatory.

 You may also enter your plea or pay a traffic ticket by mail.
 Send plea and payment (check or money order made out to "Commissioner of Motor Vehicles") to: